Anti-Vaccination Activists Join Stay-At-Home Order Protesters

 "Hello everybody, my name is Denise, I'm one of the founders of Freedom Angels," Aguilar said to a cheering crowd.
 "Thank you guys for being out here to let Gov. Newsom know we're not going away!
 We've said this for years!"

 The group has become a fixture at the Capitol ever since California passed a law requiring school students to be vaccinated and a second law tightening restrictions on medical exemptions for those vaccines.
-But another Freedom Angels founder, Stefanie Fetzer, said they're not a single-issue group.
+But another Freedom Angels founder, Stefanie Fetzer, said it is not a single-issue group.
 She said these events are about promoting personal freedom.

 "I think what we're seeing now is the predictive modeling that they came out with in the beginning didn't hold true.
 We aren't seeing the numbers that they predicted," Fetzer said.
 "And instead of backing off of the shutdown and the restrictive measures that Gov. Newsom implemented, he seems to be doubling down."